AZIHubert/galerie_server/README.md

         22. delete all PP from this user if he delete his account
         23. need a way to become a admin
             - all admin can have the possibility to delete any users
-    2. gallerie
+    2. galerie
-        - create gallerie and become the admin of this gallerie
+        - create galerie and become the admin of this galerie
-            - name of the gallerie
+            - name of the galerie
-            - update name of the gallerie
+            - update name of the galerie
-            - picture of the gallerie
+            - picture of the galerie
-            - update picture of the gallerie
+            - update picture of the galerie
-        - delete gallerie if your an admin
+        - delete galerie if your an admin
-        - add user to the gallerie
+        - add user to the galerie
-        - delete none admin user to this gallerie
+        - delete none admin user to this galerie
-        - level up a user to be an admin to this gallerie
+        - level up a user to be an admin to this galerie
-        - add image to this gallerie
+        - add image to this galerie
-        - add multiple image to this gallerie
+        - add multiple image to this galerie
-        - share image to an other gallerie
+        - share image to an other galerie
-        - add an image to multiple gallerie
+        - add an image to multiple galerie
-        - delete image to this gallerie
+        - delete image to this galerie
-        - like an image to this gallerie
+        - like an image to this galerie
-        - delete any gallerie if your a high level admin
+        - delete any galerie if your a high level admin
         - accept an invitation to a gallerie
-        - get all galleries
+        - get all galeries
-        - unsubscribe to a gallerie
+        - unsubscribe to a galerie
     3. interact with other user
         - black list users
-        - black list galleries
+        - black list galeries